mikeleo03/SpringBoot-Angular-Software-Documentation/Week 05/Lecture 10/Assignment 01/README.md

-# 👨🏻‍🏫 Lecture 05 - Basic Backend, Spring
+# 👨🏻‍🏫 Lecture 10 - SpringBoot REST API
-> This repository is created as a part of assignment for Lecture 05 - Basic Backend, Spring
+> This repository is created as a part of assignment for Lecture 10 - SpringBoot REST API

-## ✍🏼 Assignment 02 - CRUD Project for Employee Management
+## ✍🏼 Assignment 01 - CRUD Project for Employee Management
 ### 🌳 Project Structure
 ```bash
 lecture_10